 Expenses traditionally have seen annual increases comparable to those in revenues, with operating margins therefore remaining fairly constant.
 Since around 2012 wages have been increasing for assisted living employees.
 The NIC MAP Data Service offers a BLS Employment and Wage Report as a product in the NIC MAP portal.
 The BLS Employment and Wage Report is designed to help our clients assess and benchmark local labor pools and wage rates.
 The reports provide metropolitan area, state and national level employment and wage data for occupational job categories associated with the seniors housing and care sector.
 They provide data that will give operators, developers, and capital providers the ability to benchmark occupation-specific wage rates being used in business plans and pro forma models against national and state-level figures.
 They also offer users the means to compare metropolitan area wage rates within states for relevant occupations.
 Among the benefits of this new report are simplifying the task of acquiring and downloading data from the Bureau of Labor Statistics (BLS) into property level P&L statements and modeling specific wage rates for each of the labor groupings within an organization.

 In late 2016 NIC MAP also launched its Actual Rates product.
 The NIC Actual Rates Initiative is driven by the need to increase transparency in the seniors housing sector and achieve greater parity to data that is available in other real estate property types.
 Providing accurate data on the monthly rates that seniors housing residents are actually paying compared to properties’ asking rates helps the sector achieve this goal.
 As of July 2020, Actual Rate data is available to NIC] MAP clients at the national level aggregated by majority property type.
-Actual rates are also available by care segment type at the national level and three additional metros.
+Actual rates are also available by care segment type at the national level and three additional metros (Atlanta, Philadelphia, and Phoenix).
 NIC is prioritizing the roll-out of the reported metropolitan markets for the Actual Rates data based on the participation rates of local seniors housing operators.
-Learn more about our Actual Rates Initiative, please visit here: https://www.nic.org/actual-rates.
+For more information on the Actual Rates Initiative, please visit here: https://www.nic.org/actual-rates.